Pilote: History

-Unlike Belgian competitive magazines, such as Tintin and Spirou, from its launch, the magazine was positioned to target an adolescent audience already from the beginning, more directly aimed at an adolescent audience.
+Unlike Belgian competitive magazines, such as Tintin and Spirou, the magazine was positioned to target an adolescent audience from the time of its launch.

 Charlier and Goscinny handled most of the initial writing.
 Although Charlier came up with two popular series, Tanguy et Laverdure with Albert Uderzo and Barbe-Rouge (Redbeard) with Victor Hubinon, it was Goscinny and Uderzo’s Astérix le Gaulois which was the biggest hit and the magazine’s initial mainstay.

 Difficulties

 Financial problems arose in 1960, but were resolved when the magazine was bought out by Dargaud publishers.
 Dargaud expanded the magazine with several new series, including Charlier and Giraud’s Blueberry and Greg's Achille Tallon in 1963.
 In 1967 the popular science-fiction series Valérian et Laureline debuted and in 1968 the popular Western comedy Lucky Luke (by Morris) was transferred to Pilote from Spirou magazine.
 Other notable appearances included series from the British comics magazine Eagle such as Fraser l'Africain (Fraser of Africa) and Winston Churchill by Frank Bellamy.

 Attempts were made in the 1970s to update the magazine with material of more interest to adults, but many artists like Druillet and Giraud felt Pilote was no longer the appropriate vehicle for their aspirations and left to found new magazines such as Métal Hurlant (the French original that inspired Heavy Metal).
 Partly as a result, Dargaud reduced Pilote’s publication schedule from weekly to monthly in 1974, and René Goscinny was replaced as editor-in-chief.
 At this time, a new generation of artists also started publishing in Pilote, namely Caza, Lauzier, and F'Murr.
 Their comics reflected the new, more adult direction.

 Sales initially improved but a steady erosion took place through the 1980s as interest in the medium declined.
 Pilote was merged with the comics magazine Charlie Mensuel in 1986 and continued as Pilote et Charlie until 1988, when the name was changed back to Pilote.
 However, declining sales prompted Dargaud to suspend publication after what became the final issue on 1 October 1989.

 After 1989, there has been no regular publications of the magazine, although the name has been used for occasional oversized specials.